kenjinezumi/LibraryManager/README.md

 ## Usage

-Run the compiled `LibraryManager` executable with various commands:
+Run the compiled `LibraryManager` executable with various commands (run it from the build folder):

 ### Commands